mbchang/data-driven-characters/README.md

 *Running out of creativity coming up with your own character.ai character definitions?*

-*Wish you could just have a tool that takes an existing story and produces character.ai character definitions automatically?*
+*Wish you could automatically create character.ai character definitions from an existing story?*

 **This repo enables you to create data-driven characters in three steps:**
 1. Put the corpus into a single a `.txt` file inside the `data/` directory.